If you love mushrooms and have always been fascinated by the way they grow, it’s time to take the next step and grow your own.

 Nothing could be better than harvesting your favorite variety of edible fungus fresh, minutes before dinner is served.
 That flavor will linger on your tongue and in your mind long after your meal is over.

-Product photos via Gallboys, True Leaf Market, Mushroom Mojo, GMHP Morel Mushroom Products, Direct Gardening, Back to the Roots, ACE Hardware, Forest Origins, and 2funguys.
+© Ask the Experts, LLC.
+ALL RIGHTS RESERVED.
+See our TOS for more details.
+Product photos via Back to the Roots, Forest Origins, Gallboys, GMHP Mushroom Products, True Leaf Market, and 2funguys.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Allison Sidhu.

 The staff at Gardener’s Path are not medical professionals and this article should not be construed as medical advice intended to assess, diagnose, prescribe, or promise cure.
 Gardener’s Path and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet or using plant-based remedies or supplements for health and wellness.